aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.

-Last update: Sat Apr 12 05:08:57 2025
+Last update: Sun Apr 13 05:16:19 2025

 ### Let's play! 🎮